ArtificalSUN/MKS-WIFI_PS_uploader/README.md

 ### Standalone mode
 Despite being intended as a post-processing script, Uploader can be used completely standalone.
 If run without any options (i.e. double click on the executable) it will first prompt you to select a file you want to upload and ask for IP adress of your printer.
-It will then proceed with uploading file and ask if you want to print it (similar to rumming in **ask** mode)
+It will then proceed with uploading file and ask if you want to print it (similar to running in **ask** mode)

 Alternatively you can run it from a command line:
 ```